 Serving and Storing Caldo de Res

-Serve the the soup hot with a side of lime to squeeze on top.
+Serve the the caldo de res hot with a side of Arroz Rojo, Corn Tortillas, and a squeeze of lime.
 If you prefer your caldo spicy, then add some salsa.

 For leftovers, shave the kernels off the corn cob for easier storage.
 Keep in mind the vegetables will get softer the longer the soup is stored.
 I recommend 2-3 days, then re-heat on the stove or microwave.